SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

 or 'less', be sure to apply a filter, such as '.', such as:

     nersc$ rancher inspect elvis-webapp/web | jq '.' | less

-## Rancher CLI Examples

-### Remove a stack

-Use `rancher rm StackName` to remove a stack that you own:

-    nersc$ rancher ps
-    ID        TYPE      NAME                      IMAGE                                                             STATE     SCALE     SYSTEM    ENDPOINTS   DETAIL
-    1s4146    service   elvis-first-stack/app   registry.spin.nersc.gov/elvis/my-first-container-app:latest     healthy   1/1       false
-    1s4147    service   elvis-first-stack/web   registry.spin.nersc.gov/elvis/my-first-container-nginx:latest   healthy   2/2       false
-    nersc$ rancher rm elvis-first-stack
-    1st1909
-    nersc$ rancher ps
-    ID        TYPE      NAME      IMAGE     STATE     SCALE     SYSTEM    ENDPOINTS   DETAIL nersc$

-### If Removing a stack results in the error 'you don't own this volume'

-If you try to remove a stack and Rancher refuses with an error like 'you don't own this volume', try again and specify the name of the stack with the `--stack` flag.
-This error is due to an ordering bug in Rancher, and the `--stack` flag will force Rancher to look for the stack.

-    nersc$ rancher rm elvis-first-stack
-    error elvis-first-stack: Bad response statusCode [401].
-Status [401 Unauthorized].
-Body: [message=you don't own this volume] from [https://rancher.spin.nersc.gov/v2-beta/projects/1a1221788/volumes/elvis-first-stack] nersc$ rancher rm elvis-first-stack --type stack
-    1st1604
-    nersc$

-### Remove unused services in your stack

-This will remove services which are not listed in the docker-compose.yml file in your current working directory.
-We don't use this very often.
-Be careful with this.

-    rancher prune --stack elvis-webapp

 ## Docker CLI examples